4 Ways Application Security Testing Can Help Overcome IoT Threats?

 What should be the action plan for ensuring IoT safety?

-4 ways Application Security Testing Can Fight IoT Insecurities
+4 ways Application Security Testing can fight IoT insecurities

-With application security testing embedded from the initial stages, the security aspect is handled at every step.
-Therefore, instead of returning to detect any flaky behavior after the cycle ends, application security testing enables the developers to identify and address threats immediately.
+1. Get a holistic view: With application security testing embedded from the initial stages, the security aspect is taken care at every step.
+Therefore, instead of going back to detect any flaky behavior after the cycle is ended, application security testing enables the developers to identify threats and address them on the spot.

-Any malicious behavior can be quickly discovered with the help of IoT application security testing.
+3. Quarantine devices for anomalous behavior: Any malicious behavior can be quickly discovered with the help of application security testing.

-Post-implementation of security firewalls and mitigation plans, application security testing continuously monitors the IoT network for breach attempts or penetrations and alerts the concerned authorities for remedial actions whenever required.
+4. Continuous supervision: Post-implementation of security firewalls and mitigation plans, application security testing continuously monitors the IoT network for breach attempts or penetrations and alerts the concerned authorities for remedial actions whenever required.

 To Conclude

-Cigniti possesses rich expertise in Security Testing of enterprise applications, catering to diversified business needs, and serving clients across different industry verticals and organization sizes.
+Cigniti possesses rich expertise in Security Testing of enterprise applications, catering to diversified business needs and serving clients across different industry verticals and organization sizes.
 Our Web application security testing uncovers vulnerabilities in applications and ensures the application risks are minimized.

-Connect with us to leverage a dedicated Security Testing Center of Excellence (TCoE) that has developed methodologies, processes, templates, checklists, and guidelines for web applications, software products, networks, and the cloud.
+Connect with us to leverage a dedicated Security Testing Center of Excellence (TCoE) that has developed methodologies, processes, templates, checklists, and guidelines for web applications, software products, networks, and cloud.

 Author